Updated on January 29, 2020

 When will other authorized casinos open a sportsbook in Arkansas?

+A future casino in Pope county is the last location awaiting an Arkansas sportsbook.
 When it comes to Pope County, a casino has yet to be built and a casino license has yet to be granted.
-Multiple lawsuits are stopping that from happening so it may be a while before Pope county residents can have an AR sportsbook in their immediate area.
+Multiple lawsuits are stopping that from happening so it may be awhile before residents in that area can have access to a nearby AR sportsbook.

 Can I bet on sports online in Arkansas?